kjbrum/dvlp/README.md

 A command line tool for easily getting started on projects

 Usage:
+    dvlp init
-    dvlp <project>
+    dvlp start <project>

 Tasks:
-    init             Initialize the project config
     version          Display the current version
+    init             Set up the project files
     cleanup          Cleanup config files
+    start            Set up a project
         <project>    Name of the project you want to work on
+    list             List all available projects

 Options:
     --no-editor      Skip opening the editor